jjohare/hackathon-tv5/README.md

 ## The Problem

-Users spend **45 minutes deciding what to watch**—billions of hours lost globally.
+Every night, millions spend up to **45 minutes deciding what to watch**—billions of hours lost globally.
+Not from lack of content, but from fragmentation across streaming platforms.
 Traditional recommenders rely on shallow metadata matching.
 This engine delivers deep semantic understanding.

 ## Architecture